 The Edward H. Schmidt School of Professional Sales

 Sales competition where the top available students compete (24) and serve as ambassadors (approx 15-30).
-Recruiters act as judges, coaches, and buyers.
-Access to student resumes are provided in advance to arrange custom coaching/interview assignments.
-ESSPS Corporate Partners only.
+Companies act as judges, coaches, sales process analysts, and buyers.

 isc role play